ewxrjk/rsbackup/tests/README.md

 #### `RUN`

-Provides a named (scoped to the particular test) for this invocation of the command.
+Provides a name (scoped to the particular test) for this invocation of the command.

 #### `RSBACKUP_HOOK`